piyushsoni/userscript-config/README.md

 ## Public Methods

   * `init()`: Initializes the settings manager.
-Reads values from LocalStorage and sets up default group states. **Must be called before `openSettingsDialog()` or accessing values.**
+Reads values from the local storage and sets up default group states. **Must be called before `openSettingsDialog()` or accessing values.**
   * `openSettingsDialog()`: Creates, populates, and displays the modal settings dialog.
   * `closeDialog()`: Closes and removes the settings dialog from the DOM.
   * `setFieldValue(id, value)`: Updates a specific setting's value in the in-memory cache.
-Does not write to LocalStorage immediately.
+Does not write to local storage immediately.
   * `getFieldValue(id)`: Retrieves the current value of a specific setting from the in-memory cache.
   * `getAllFieldValues()`: Returns an object containing all setting IDs and their current values.
-  * `readFromStore()`: Reads all settings and group states from LocalStorage and updates the in-memory cache.
+  * `readFromStore()`: Reads all settings and group states from local storage and updates the in-memory cache.
-  * `writeToStorage()`: Writes all current settings and group states from the in-memory cache to LocalStorage.
+  * `writeToStorage()`: Writes all current settings and group states from the in-memory cache to local storage.
   * `resetToDefaults()`: Resets all settings (and group states) in the in-memory cache to their `defaultValue` as defined in the `config`.
-Does not write to LocalStorage immediately.
+Does not write to local storage immediately.
   * `isDialogOpen()`: Returns `true` if the settings dialog is currently open, `false` otherwise.
   * `isReady()`: Returns `true` if the settings manager has been initialized (`init()` called), `false` otherwise.